cloudflare/cloudflare-docs/content/workers/learning/logging-workers.md

 You can access logs and exceptions for your Workers using the dashboard or [`wrangler tail`](/workers/wrangler/commands/#tail).

 The Workers platform captures all `console.log`'s and uncaught exceptions, in addition to information about the event itself.
-All of this can be viewed with either `wrangler tail` or on the dashboard:
+All of this can be viewed with either `wrangler tail` or in the dashboard:

 1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com) and select your account.
 2. In **Account Home**, select **Workers & Pages**.